*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

-In the official rules, if you scratch when you are shooting for the 8 ball, your turn is over and your opponent gets the ball in hand.
-If however, you make the 8 ball in a pocket and then scratch you lose the game.
+According to the BCA (Billiard Congress Of America) official rules, if you scratch when you are shooting for the 8 ball, your turn is over and your opponent gets the ball in hand.
+If however, you make the 8 ball in a pocket and scratch you do actually lose the game.

 If you want to know more about the official rules of pool, you will want to keep reading this article.
 You can also watch this short video to learn all of the official rules of pool.

 If you are looking to get better at playing pool one of the best ways to do that is by upgrading your pool cue.
 One of my favorite cues is the Viking Valhalla.
 It is available in a variety of colors and won’t break the bank.
 You can find it by clicking here.